1. Local New Year's Eve Traditions

 There are three traditions that are fundamental throughout Spain during New Year's Eve, which are thought to bring good luck for the new year:

-- Eat 12 grapes to welcome the new year, one on each chime of the bell at midnight.
+- Eat 12 grapes to welcome the new year, one for each chime of the bell at midnight.

 - Put something gold, like a ring, in the champagne glass to toast.

 2. The big dinner: At home or a restaurant?

 Usually most Catalans stay at home to celebrate the evening with the people close to them.
 So if you're in Barcelona on holiday, then it's recommendable to reserve your stay in one of our apartments that are ideal for staying during new year with your partner, family, or friends.

 If you definitely prefer to eat out, then you're in luck because during New Year's Eve, most of the restaurants offer a menu especially for the night...
 Of course, it's a bit more expensive than usual and it's recommended to book a table in advance.
 Always investigate the booking conditions on the restaurant's website or by calling.

 Here are some of the most famous restaurants in Barcelona that have traditional dishes: